-Soprano ukuleles are most popular with children from the age of five and up.
+Soprano ukuleles are most popular with children from the ages of five and up.
 This is due to their small scale of only 28 cm (approximately, although there are some slightly larger ones) and the fact that they have a child-friendly feel and a very pleasant sound.
 In addition, they are usually cheap and versatile ukuleles ideal for beginners of any age who want to learn to play this instrument without investing a lot of money.
-In this article we present what we consider to be the three best soprano tuning models on the market.
-If you are thinking of signing up for a ukulele course, we recommend these online classes taught by musicologist Jorge Fernandez from Vitoria.
+In this article, we present what we consider to be the three best soprano tuning models on the market.
+If you are thinking of signing up for a ukulele course, we recommend the online classes taught by musicologist Jorge Fernandez from Vitoria.

 None to highlight.

 - Sound: Excellent brightness.

 - Touch: Soft.

 Ortega is a Valencian company specialized in the manufacture of Spanish and flamenco guitars.
 They also build excellent ukuleles, such as the RU 5MM-SO, an instrument we love and one of the best options on the market in its price range.

 The Ortega RU 5MM-SO ukulele has a top, sides and back made of high quality mahogany veneered wood with a high resistance to breakage, withstanding pressures of more than 480 kg.
 This is a very important aspect, as soprano ukuleles are small and therefore tend to be fragile.
 Mahogany provides strength and also has a great flexibility that contributes even more to the sound quality.

 The fingerboard of the Ortega RU 5MM is made of walnut, a wood that provides harmonics that are appreciated in this type of instruments.
 The headstock is made of chrome, a material with a higher resistance than iron and that wears less, while the nut is made of bone and the frets are low profile, medium size.